mu2/google-container-engine-dse/README.md

     kubectl exec datastax-node-0-n1yqu nodetool status

-You can also log into the GCE machine running a particular container via SSH and issue docker commands.
-To start an interactive shell session on a container (useful for debugging and running cqlsh) do the following:

-    sudo docker ps
+To get an interactive session to a node you can run:

-    sudo docker exec -i -t 83cddbf5327c /bin/bash
+    kubectl exec -it datastax-node-0-8yk87 /bin/bash

 ## Deleting a Cluster